dbinczyk-developx/Katamarans-KataFall2024/README.md

 Following the distillation process, we conducted a thorough requirement validation to ensure that the identified requirements align with user needs and business objectives.
 This validation involved iterative feedback sessions with stakeholders, where we presented the distilled requirements for review and discussion.
-By utilizing techniques such as user story mapping and prototyping, we ensured that all stakeholders had the opportunity to provide input, thus enhancing the quality and relevance of the requirements.
+By utilizing techniques that we mention in [Domain exploration](#domain-exploration) chapter, we ensured that all stakeholders had the opportunity to provide input, thus enhancing the quality and relevance of the requirements.

 Additionally, we employed usability testing and scenario-based evaluations to assess how well the proposed requirements would function in real-world applications.
 This process helped us identify any gaps or inconsistencies, allowing for